Resources

 Transfer Out Steps

-- Provide us with an acceptance letter and transfer form from the new school.
+- Email us the acceptance letter and transfer information for your new school.

-- Get your new I-20 from your new school.
+- Contact your new school to receive your new I-20.

 Traveling & Visa Renewal